SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 With trend analysis in risk management, the potential for establishing trends will only be as high as the quality of data at hand.
 To engage in predictive risk management activities, which trend analysis fits into, your organization needs sufficient data over a prolonged period of time to analyze.
 Substandard safety reporting cultures are disadvantaged in participating in predictive risk management due to the lack of consistent safety reporting data.

-Besides having access to historical reported safety issues and their resulting investigation data, audit findings, and concerns is a second data source that springs to mind when considering safety data for trend analysis.
+Besides having access to historical reported safety issues and their resulting investigation data, audit findings, and concerns are a second data source that springs to mind when considering safety data for trend analysis.
 For operators who manage audit findings in spreadsheets, there is hope, but spreadsheets are not the best solution to store predictive risk management data.
 Audit data stored in databases is more easily mined for trend analysis.

 So where do you begin?
 Here are the basic elements needed for trend analysis.